eclipse-sumo/sumo/README_CCH.md

 option (`HAVE_ROUTINGKIT`).
 If you build without it, this fork compiles and behaves exactly like upstream SUMO — RoutingKit is not required for a normal build.

+> **This CCH work also has a superset branch.** `feature/parallel-fcd`
+> contains everything in this document *plus* parallelized FCD output
+> (`--fcd-output.threads`) built on top of it.
+See
+> [`WRITEUP.md`](https://github.com/stprnvsh/sumo-fastrouting/blob/feature/parallel-fcd/WRITEUP.md) for that combined writeup, measured results for
+> both features together, and the full branch history
+> (`feature/cch-routing-backend` → `feature/parquet-async-writer` →
+> `feature/parallel-fcd`).
+This document covers the CCH backend on its own —
+> use it as-is if you only want the routing change.

 ---

 ## What you need